Exploitables/MSRC-1/README.md

-# MSRC-1
+# MSRC Case 1
- MSRC-1 proof-of-concept.
-This exploit is my work, and will not be patched.
+ This case has not yet been closed by Microsoft.
+Details will become public upon closure of the case and no patch will be delivered, or upon closure of the case and a patch has delivered (if stated).